sv-a/product-listing-app/README.md

 Run server `npm run dev` or `yarn dev` in second terminal in server folder.

+## Deployment
-This project is deployed to Heroku.
+This project is deployed using Heroku.

 App client is deployed on https://product-listing-app-demo.herokuapp.com/